tweerlei/plumber/README.md

 An empty pipeline is not allowed, so the simplest pipeline has one step:
 ```
-./plumber.sh log
+./plumber log
 ```
 This will simply log the contents of the received work item(s) which in this case will be empty.

 A slightly more useful example that still has no real input nor output looks like this:
 ```
-./plumber.sh value:'Hello, world!' log
+./plumber value:'Hello, world!' log
 ```

-You can also use attributes to handle more that one value:
+You can also use attributes to handle more than one value:
 ```
+./plumber \
+    value:'Hello' set:greeting \
+    value:'world' set:name \
+    value:'beautiful' set:attr \
-./plumber.sh value:'Hello' set:greeting value:'world' set:name value:'beautiful' set:attr format:'${greeting}, ${attr} ${name}!' log
+    format:'${greeting}, ${attr} ${name}!' \
+    log
 ```
 While the current value gets overwritten by each `value` step, you can save each one to a named attribute and use those to compose a longer value.
 A simpler alternative would be to just restore a single attribute value using `get:greeting`.